rouskinlab/dreem/docs/source/module/demultiplex/get_started.rst

                     fasta = path/to/reference.fasta)

-See the :ref:`demultiplex_reference` for more details.
+See the :ref:`reference` for more details.